 NAFSA is a great resource to see updated information about travel-related Presidential Proclamations.

-If you want to obtain OPT, we recommend that you do not travel outside of the U.S. until after you receive your EAD card and/or the travel restrictions for reentry have been lifted.
+According to current USCIS guidance, you cannot apply for OPT from outside of the United States.
+If you want to obtain OPT, we recommend that you complete your last semester from within the U.S. and do not travel outside of the U.S. until after you have applied for OPT and you receive your EAD card, and/or the travel restrictions for reentry have been lifted.

 Please communicate with your supervisor to determine what steps you need to take to end or adjust your employment.
 Send email@example.com an email to confirm your plans and receive direct advice regarding your visa status.